BernhardEgger/ARTimate/README.md

 [Bernhard Egger](https://eggerbernhard.ch/),
 [Hans Furer](https://hansfurer.com/)

+More details on the project, including recordings of the exhibition opening, can be found here: [https://www.ki-experiment.tf.fau.de/](https://www.ki-experiment.tf.fau.de/)

 The following image shows the 5 artworks generated in this project in the top row.
 Each image is paired with a representative example from the training data (bottom row) from the same decade.

 <img src="generated.png" alt="Generated Images" />